-PE 171 Ice Fishing
+PE 171 Ice Fishing WI 3 s.h.
 The course takes advantage of the College's location near Adirondack lakes.
+Some time spent in tion near Adirondack lakes.
 Some time spent in classroom discussing development and theory of ice fishing and use of equipment.
 Talks by local conservation officials.
 Visit to local hatchery.
 Much time spent ice fishing on Sacandaga and other lakes of the region.
 Course meets at sites other than main campus.
 Students make their own transportation arrangements.
 NYS Fishing License required.
 Hours of class per week: 3.